robert-westenberger/knowledgebase/system-design/case-studies/url-shortening.md

 ## Functional Requirements
 1. Given a URL, our service should generate a shorter and unique alias of it.
 It sohuld be short enough to be easily copied and pasted into applications.
 2. When users access a short link, our service should redirect them to the original link.
+3. Users should optionally be able to pick a custom short link for their URL.
+4. Links will expire after a standard default timespan.
+Users should be able to specify the expiration time.

+## Nonfunctional requirements
+1. It should be highly available.
+If our service is down, all the URL redirections will start failing.
+2. Redirection should happen in real time with minimal latency.
+3. Shortened links should not be guessable/predictable.

+## Extended requirements
+1. Analytics (how many times a redirection happened?)
+2. Should be accessible through REST APIs by other services.